3 Things to Look for on a Wine Label to Choose the Best Rosé

 So instead of how it was made, look at when it was made.
 Unlike common wine wisdom might make you believe, not every wine gets better with age.
 Since rosé grapes are selected for their freshness, harvested early, and fermented at chilly temps, the final product is generally zesty and fresh-tasting.
 Consider this your “best if consumed by” rosé rule: Enjoy within two years of its vintage year—which is listed on the label—if possible.
 Occasionally, although not always, they tend to taste slightly “flatter” once it gets older.

-If those fresh, youthful, light-bodied flavors are what you’re after, seek out rosés with 13 percent or less ABV (alcohol by volume), which is required to be listed on the label by law.
-Whether you’re pairing them with a light seafood dish or simply enjoying on the patio, we often pop open a bottle of rosé when we’re looking for something bright and refreshing.
+If those fresh, youthful, light-bodied flavors are what you’re after, seek a rosé alcohol content of 13% or less ABV (alcohol by volume), which is required to be listed on the label by law.
+Whether you’re pairing them with a light seafood dish or simply enjoying a glass on the patio, we often pop open a bottle of rosé when we’re looking for something bright and refreshing.
 At this alcohol level, that’s likely what you’ll find.
-Rosés with higher ABV than 13 percent aren't necessarily inferior, they just won't taste as similar to what most wine pros consider high-quality rosé—ones that tastes most similar to rosés made in Provence, France.
+Rosés with higher ABV than 13% aren't necessarily inferior, they just won't taste as similar to what most wine pros consider high-quality rosé—ones that tastes most similar to rosés made in Provence, France.

 3. The Location of Origin

 These locations are known for producing delicious rosés at great prices.
-You should be able to find some very tasty options in the $15-$25 range.
+You should be able to some of the best-tasting rosé wines in the $15-$30 range.

 - Loire, France